A multi-phased approach to addressing societal and workplace challenges, including issues of racism, sexism, ageism, LGBTQ and gender identity.

 Over the past 60 years, most employer actions focused on bias, discrimination and harassment have been reactive, not pro-active.
 Policies have been put into place as a response to legislation or court actions.
 Investigations of bad behavior have been a response to complaints.
 Even Affirmative Action and EEO reporting are responses to federal requirement.
 And yet, problems remain, in the workplace and throughout our country.

 As employers, we need to change the goal.
 We need to start playing offense instead of defense.
 We need to be pro-active in our diversity and inclusion efforts instead of simply reacting to forced changes.
 We need to give more than lip-service to equal opportunity.
-In this complimentary webinar, we will discuss the business case for diversity, and talk about ways employers, both large and small, can become pro-active in addressing bias, discrimination and harassment, and not only create a more diverse workplace, but a more innovative, productive and profitable workplace.
+In this training, we will discuss the business case for diversity, and talk about ways employers, both large and small, can become pro-active in addressing bias, discrimination and harassment, and not only create a more diverse workplace, but a more innovative, productive and profitable workplace.

 An open and honest discussion with your executives, managers and supervisors about their roles, responsibilities and liabilities related to creating and maintaining a work environment that is not only free from illegal and inappropriate behavior, but one which actively promotes respect, diversity and inclusion.